hbctraining/Training-modules/RShiny/lessons/05_hosting.md

 ### Serverless with Shinylive

 The last option for hosting is to host your app online on a site like GitHub Pages in a serverless manner.
 This can work because at the heart of R, it uses C/C++ and modern web browsers can interpret C/C++ code.
 While there are some limitations to this approach, what it means is that you can host the code for your Shiny app on a website and it is interpretted locally in the user's web browser.
 To the user it feels like a traditional, server-hosted app, but under the hood it is actually being run from their own web browser.
-Due to it being running locally from the user's web browser, the user is limited by their local memory constraints.
-The image below contrasts the more traditional server-hosted approach with this server-less shinylive approach:
+Due to it being run locally from the user's web browser, the user is limited by their local memory constraints.
+The image below contrasts the more traditional server-hosted approach with this server-less Shinylive approach:

 <p align="center">
 <img src="../img/shinylive-webr.png" width="600">